-ANU Legal Workshop enables you to meet the requirements of PRP through its 12-week online course, Applied Australian Migration Law and Practice LAWS8650.
+ANU School of Legal Practice enables you to meet the requirements of PRP through its 12-week online course, Applied Australian Migration Law and Practice LAWS8650.

 Designed to equip you with the technical and practical knowledge needed as a registered migration agent, Applied Migration Law and Practice is offered three times a year.

 In addition to allowing you to apply an advanced body of knowledge across a range of contexts, the course features teaching and learning activities that allow you to participate in realistic client scenarios, from first contact through to finalisation of the matter.

 This is a fully online course delivered over 12 weeks.

 You will be expected to devote 10 -12 hours per week participating in Live Classrooms on Adobe Connect, participating in group activities and undertaking individual research and study.

 Successful completion of Applied Australian Migration Law and Practice meets OMARA’s CPD requirements for registered migration agents in their first year of registration.

 In addition, completing the course will see you join a prestigious and highly recognised alumni network of over 20,000 professionals in Australia and around the globe.

 Applied Australian Migration Law and Practice is delivered by ANU School of Legal Practice, Australia’s largest provider of migration law education programs.